Two people arrested last summer by a Montezuma County Sheriff’s deputy have requested a $60,000 settlement in an attempt to avoid litigation.

 The five-page settlement demand was sent by certified mail to the Montezuma County Sheriff’s Office and the Montezuma County Board of Commissioners on Feb.
 10, confirmed Durango attorney Douglas Reynolds.
 In a telephone interview on Monday, Reynolds said the county was given a 15-day deadline to respond.

-Attempts to reach Sheriff Dennis Spruell for comment or obtain an official sheriff's department incident report of the alleged violations were unsuccessful.
+Attempts to reach Sheriff Dennis Spruell for comment or obtain an official sheriff’s department incident report of the alleged violations were unsuccessful as of press time.

-Reynolds says Larson was repeatedly thrown to the ground and suffered a broken finger, cuts and abrasions.
+Reynolds claims Larson was repeatedly thrown to the ground, and suffered a broken finger along with cuts and abrasions.

-Reynolds says both clients were held for an "excessive period" before being booked or allowed to make a phone call, though they tried to tell officials that unattended kids were home alone.
+Reynolds claims both clients were held for an “excessive period of time” before they were booked or allowed to make a phone call, despite efforts to notify officials that unattended minor children were home alone.

-District Attorney Will Furse said on Monday that all charges against the two were dismissed.
+District Attorney Will Furse said on Monday that all charges against Reynolds clients were dismissed.

 Reynolds says his client’s civil rights were violated, including the use of excessive force, false arrest and custodial mistreatment.